-Acetone is a common solvent most often found in nailpolish remover.
+Acetone is a common solvent most often found in nail polish remover.

-If you don’t have any acetone to hand, you can remove Krazy Glue from your skin with warm soapy water and some some gentle scrubbing.
+If you don’t have any acetone to hand, you can remove Krazy Glue from your skin with warm soapy water and some gentle scrubbing.

 If using the warm soapy water method, be patient.
-Krazy Glue forms a bond which is stronger than your skin, so you do need to be very careful when removing it, don’t try to pull it apart or it may rip your skin.
+Krazy Glue forms a bond that is stronger than your skin, so you do need to be very careful when removing it, don’t try to pull it apart or it may rip your skin.

 Is Krazy Glue food safe?

-Krazy Glue is not food safe.
+Krazy Glue is not food-safe.

-Cyanoacrylate can soften with heat, potentially releasing harmful chemicals in to your food, so it’s not safe to use on utensils, dinner plates, coffee mugs etc. (It is great at repairing a mug handle though, where there is no direct contact with your drink)
+Cyanoacrylate can soften with heat, potentially releasing harmful chemicals into your food, so it’s not safe to use on utensils, dinner plates, coffee mugs, etc. (It is great at repairing a mug handle though, where there is no direct contact with your drink)

 Is Krazy Glue waterproof?

-Krazy Glue is completely waterproof once it’s cured, however the brittle nature of the bond often means there are better options for projects involving water.
+Krazy Glue is completely waterproof once it’s cured, however, the brittle nature of the bond often means there are better options for projects involving water.

 If you’re using Krazy Glue for plumbing repairs, you would be better off with something like Amazing Goop, because it isn’t as brittle as Krazy Glue and your repair will last longer.